We have a new Carhartt WIP website for customers in the US and Canada. Now offering domestic shipping and returns. Check it out.

-Carhartt WIP presents the first collection for women.
+Carhartt WIP presents its first women’s collection.

 Combination Records is established by Edwin Faeh, Oliver Drewes, and Philipp Maiburg for Carhartt WIP as an open platform for new electronic music.

 "Dirt Ollies: A Skateboard Trip to Mongolia" by Alexander Basile, Pontus Alv and Bertrand Trichet is released.
-Published by Bildschöne Bücher & Carhartt WIP.
+(Published by Bildschöne Bücher & Carhartt WIP).

 Carhartt WIP celebrates its 25th anniversary.